How to Hang Framed Art

-Step by Step Guide to Hanging Art at Home
+Step by Step Guide to Hanging Framed Art at Home

-You are the proud new owner of a beautiful piece of artwork and just can’t WAIT to hang it on that big blank wall...
-Now what??
+You are the proud new owner of a beautiful piece of artwork and you can't to hang it on that big blank wall...
+Now what?

-We are going to break it down simply for you with the Magic Formula to calculate height, a List of Tools needed, Step-by-Step Directions and hopefully some confidence to take with you!
+We are going to break it down for you with the formula to calculate height, a list of tools needed, step-by-step directions and hopefully some confidence to take with you!

-*this measurement is essentially the distance from the point at which the art will hang off the nail or screw to the top edge of the artwork.
-That point of hanging could mean D-rings, a sawtooth, the holes in the French Cleat or the wire pulled taught towards the top of the art.
+*NOTE: This measurement is essentially the distance from the point (with the wire pulled taught) at which the art will hang off the nail or screw to the top edge of the artwork.

 Exceptions to the Rule

 - Are you tall?
 If you and your family members happen to possess the height of NBA players or an Amazonian warrior tribe, use the starting number 60”.

 - Short?
 If you are endearingly height-challenged, use the starting number 56”.

 - Vaulted ceilings?
 If you have very high ceilings, use the starting number 60”.

 - Obstructions?
 Also adjust if this calculation causes guests to have to shove your Wingback chair out of the way to see the bottom half of your art or if it is hanging dangerously low over a blazing fire.
 Use your judgement!